CartoDB/carto-selfhosted-helm/customizations/README.md

 > There's no name constraints

+> :warning: Map thumbnails can be configured in two different ways: public (map thumbnails storage objects are public) or private (map thumbnails storage objects are private).
+In order to control it, change the value of `appConfigValues.workspaceThumbnailsPublic` (boolean).
+Depending on this, the bucket properties (public access) may be different.

 - Generate credentials to access those buckets, our supported authentication methods are:
   - GCS: Service Account Key
   - AWS: Access Key ID and Secret Access Key